verbb/formie/docs/template-guides/email-templates.md

 </html>
 ```

-Here, we've created a new template - let's call it `email.html`.
-Place this in the following path `templates/_emails/formie/email.html`.
+Here, we've created a new template - let's name this file `index.html`, and place this in the following path `templates/_emails/index.html`.

 Then, navigate to Formie → Settings → Email Templates and select "+ New Template".
-Give it an appropriate name, and enter `_emails/formie/email` in the "HTML Template" field.
+Give it an appropriate name, and enter `_emails` in the "HTML Template" field.
+This is because we want to set the templates to a folder that contains all email-related templates.

 :::tip
 You'll notice there's a "Copy Templates" field.
 You can use this to copy the default template into the provided folder to get off to an even quicker start to customise the template.